verbb/formie/docs/integrations/crm/pardot.md

 1. In the left-hand sidebar, select the name you gave the integration.
 1. Enable the integration and fill out all required fields.
 1. Click **Save** to save the form.

+## Troubleshooting

+### Prospects are not created, or logs show API v4 errors

+Formie uses the Pardot **API v4** endpoints.
+If your account still uses the legacy **Pardot Classic** app (`pi.pardot.com`), Pardot returns an error such as `Your account is unable to use version 4 of the API` (error code `89`).

+Formie does not support the legacy Pardot Classic API.
+You will need an **Account Engagement** (Salesforce Pardot) business unit and OAuth connected app, as described above.

+Check `storage/logs/formie.log` after a test submission for integration errors.